 51 - "Almost a Miracle!"

-"Almost a Miracle!" can be mated with "Tarleton's Quarter!" to create a complete look at the war, but offers plenty of choices standing alone.
-The map and victory conditions show players why battles took place in key areas but also lets players explore those seemingly odd tertiary campaigns, like Halifax, Fort Pitt, and Quebec.
+The map and victory conditions for "Almost a Miracle!" show players why battles took place in key areas but also lets players explore those seemingly odd tertiary campaigns, like Halifax, Fort Pitt, and Quebec.

 Designer David Jones forces both sides to deal with their own challenges.
 The British consistently failed to "live off the land" and had to buy or ship food to sustain their armies, while the Continentals struggled with purchasing power and transportation.